centre-pathogen-genomics/CPGIH_Utility/README.md

 The first option will run the script as default, the second option will modify the width and height (in inches) of the output PDF (the defaults are 12 and 8 respecively so this will double the width, useful if you have a lot of samples).
 If you want to modify the height or width, you will need to specify both - even if the other is the same as a default value.

 ### ILLUMINA ISOLATE GENOMES
-The `illumina_genomesqc.sh` script will take the input FASTQ reads, assign taxonomy to the reads using [Kraken2](https://github.com/DerrickWood/kraken2), generate a draft assembly with [shovill](https://github.com/tseemann/shovill), and summarise the assembly quality (length, N50 etc.) and (depth of) coverage.
+The `illumina_genomesqc.sh` script will take the input FASTQ reads, assign taxonomy to the reads using [Kraken2](https://github.com/DerrickWood/kraken2) and generate a draft assembly with [SPAdes](https://github.com/ablab/spades).
+Expected output is a directory with subdirectories for Kraken2 and Spades outputs - taxonomic profiles and assembled genomes respectively.
+The user will likely be interested in the file `summary.tsv` which describes, for each sample:
+- the number of input FASTQ read pairs
+- the distribution of the read lengths (min, average, max, N50)
+- the number of contigs in the final assembly
+- total assembly length
+- assembly N50
+- top 3 most abundant species as detected by Kraken2

-Three positional arguments are required:
+When running the script, three positional arguments are required:
 1. A file listing the basenames you want to include (the name of the sample), one per line
 2. The path to the directory containing the `fastq.gz` reads
 3. The output directory you want to create